-As a result of Acura's "Safety Through Innovation" initiative, the 2010 TL prioritizes safety for everyone— from the driver and passengers, to the occupants of other vehicles as well as pedestrians.
-The 2010 Acura TL provides an extremely high level of standard safety equipment.
+As a result of Acura's "Safety Through Innovation" initiative, the TL prioritizes safety for everyone— from the driver and passengers, to the occupants of other vehicles as well as pedestrians.
+The 2011 Acura TL provides an extremely high level of standard safety equipment.
 Key safety technologies include the Advanced Compatibility Engineering™ (ACE™) body structure, a total of six airbags, the use of active front head restraints and front seatbelts with an automatic tensioning system.
-This commitment to targeting the highest level of safety means that both the TL and TL SH-AWD® offer the same range of safety technologies as standard equipment.
+This commitment to targeting a high level of safety means that both the TL and TL SH-AWD® offer the same range of safety technologies as standard equipment.

 ADVANCED SAFETY TECHNOLOGY

-As described in detail below, the 2010 TL offers Acura's entire array of currently available passive safety technologies.
+As described in detail below, the TL offers Acura's entire array of currently available passive safety technologies.
 The list starts with the revolutionary Advanced Compatibility Engineering™ (ACE™) body structure, which enhances occupant protection and crash compatibility in frontal crashes.
 The ACE™ design utilizes a network of connected structural elements to distribute crash energy more evenly throughout the front of the vehicle.
 This enhanced frontal crash energy management helps to reduce the forces transferred to the passenger compartment and can help to more evenly disperse the forces transferred to other vehicles in a crash.
-ACE also increasing the likelihood of two vehicles properly connecting during a collision—including larger and smaller vehicles and those with differing bumper heights.
+ACE™ also increases the likelihood of two vehicles properly connecting during a collision— including larger and smaller vehicles and those with differing bumper heights.

 Standard active safety systems